 Reduce the heat to medium and turn the steaks back to the first side.
 Cook them for another four minutes, occasionally spooning some of the pan juices over the top to impart more flavor and speed cooking.

 Turn the steaks over again.
-Continue pan-frying them until they reach an internal temperature of 145 degrees Fahrenheit, about four minutes.
-Insert an instant-read thermometer into the middle of the thickest part to check the temperature.
+Continue pan-frying them until they reach an internal temperature of 145 degrees Fahrenheit — the minimum safe temperature for consumption of lamb, according to the USDA.

 Things You'll Need